shlee9605/team4-yolosocket/README.md

 ## Flask

 ### Installation
-This allows you to open route server via python.
+This allows you to open a route server via Python.
 I used it in this project to stream my Yolo-Applied-Vision.

 ```console